Stigler man dies after striking horse with vehicle in Pittsburg County

-A Stigler man died in after the vehicle he was driving struck a horse Monday morning in Pittsburg County, the Oklahoma Highway Patrol reported.
+A Stigler man died when the vehicle he was driving struck a horse in Pittsburg County early Monday, the Oklahoma Highway Patrol reported.

-He was driving a 2018 Ford Escape south on U.S. 69 and a county road near Crowder around 4:12 a.m.
-Monday, when the vehicle struck a horse that was in the roadway.
-The vehicle departed to the right and came to rest in a field, troopers reported.
+Kevin Bush, 54, was driving south on U.S. 69 around 4:15 a.m. when his 2018 Ford Escape struck a horse that was in the roadway just north of Crowder.
+The vehicle ran off the right side of the highway and came to rest in a field, troopers reported.

-Bush was pronounced dead on the scene and was transported to a funeral home in Eufaula.

 Tags